Azure/azure-sphere-samples/Samples/Certificates/Cert_HighLevelApp/get-certificates.md

 To generate the certificates on Windows, you'll need:

 - OpenSSL.
-If you don't already have it, [Download OpenSSL for Windows](https://sourceforge.net/projects/openssl/files/openssl-1.0.2j-fips-x86_64/openssl-1.0.2j-fips-x86_64.zip/download) and unzip the files to your PC.
+If you don't already have it, you can download a recommended installation package from [openssl.org’s official wiki page]( https://wiki.openssl.org/index.php/Binaries) and install it your PC.

 - Windows Powershell.
 To find PowerShell, type "PowerShell" in the Search box.